manav828/doneone/PHASE1_TESTING.md

 4. Click **Load unpacked**
 5. Navigate to: `d:\Manav\premium extension\flowboard_5\dist`
 6. Click **Select Folder**
-7. ✅ FlowBoard extension should appear in your extensions list
+7. ✅ DoneOne extension should appear in your extensions list

 ---

 ## Test 1: Right-Click Context Menu

 **Steps:**
-1. Open FlowBoard extension and create a project (click extension icon, create a project with a name)
+1. Open DoneOne extension and create a project (click extension icon, create a project with a name)
 2. Navigate to **any website** (e.g., google.com, youtube.com, news article)
 3. **Right-click** anywhere on the page
-4. ✅ **VERIFY**: You see "📋 Add to FlowBoard" in the context menu
+4. ✅ **VERIFY**: You see "📋 Add to DoneOne" in the context menu

 5. Select some text on the page (e.g., a headline or paragraph)
 6. Right-click on the selected text
-7. ✅ **VERIFY**: You still see "📋 Add to FlowBoard" in the context menu
+7. ✅ **VERIFY**: You still see "📋 Add to DoneOne" in the context menu

-8. Click "📋 Add to FlowBoard"
+8. Click "📋 Add to DoneOne"
 9. ✅ **VERIFY**: A beautiful modal appears with:
-   - Title: "📋 Add Task to FlowBoard"
+   - Title: "📋 Add Task to DoneOne"
    - Task title input (pre-filled with selected text or page title)
    - Description textarea
    - Captured info showing the URL